 The choice is yours

-Annuity Target and lifestyle funds are designed for use by workplace pension schemes.
+Annuity target and lifestyle funds are designed for use by workplace pension schemes.
 If an employer selects it as their scheme's default fund, members who don't make their own fund selection will be automatically invested into it when they join their workplace pension scheme.
 This means they're invested from day one.

 Your employer will have chosen it because they think it best meets the average needs of their workforce, and because they think that most members plan to buy an annuity on retirement.
 However, it may not be the best fit for you.